breeko/j-dev/README.md

 ![Smooth example](static/not-so-smooth.gif)

-Here I ask jdev to update readme with command line arguments from the app.
+Here I ask `j-dev` to update readme with command line arguments from the app.
 This sometimes works correctly, but in the example below, it fails.

-First the LLM first messes up response format, which jdev handles.
+First the LLM first messes up response format, which `j-dev` handles.

 Then it correctly requests context by reading src/index.ts and extracts the correct command line arguments.